spaseq/spaseq.github.io/sources/readme.txt

 ############## ############## ############## ##############
 Multi Stream Execution over the test data and queries:
 ############## ############## ############## ##############
 The query folder contains the test queries for the SHD usecase.
 The stream folder contains the set of streams in .nt format and a stream file which describes the IRIs of each stream and their filepaths: this file is used to send the streams to the spaseq engine.
 Furthremore, an external knowldge-base static file can be used to enrich each event (such file is not the part of the experiments).
+Note that, we have also included the option to use the source timestamps instead of system timestamps with optional option -t false.
+The file timestampStock.nt contains the events with the timestamps as an RDF triple.

 To process the smart home streams and queries use the following command.